open-weather-vision/owvision/README.md

 It also comes with an admin panel, that allows you to manage your weather station's and their data🛠️.

-### 🤓👾 A clean and easy to use cli - In short "owvi"
+### 🤓👾 A concise and easy to use cli - In short "owvi"

 Allows you to manage your weather station and analyze live data via a command line interface.
 Developer friendly🤓.
 Communicates with the "demon" in the background.